thymeless.

 I want to talk about the difference between traditional natural herbs and modern pharmacological allopathic drugs.

-we may need to be more patient with them, as it takes longer until healing commences and until they unfold their effect. you might think they won´t help you, that they won´t be enough when you start to try more alternative options. they just take more time and patience. but true healing always takes time. symptoms are signs your body needs rest and be taken care of. their healing potentials last longer. they make us feel healthier even after stopping to take them. they increase our resistance to disease and prevent it.
+we may need to be more patient with them, as it takes longer until healing commences and until they unfold their effect. you might think they won´t help you, that they won´t be enough when you start to try more alternative options. they just take more time and patience. but true healing and restoring balance always takes time. symptoms are signs your body needs rest and be taken care of. their healing potentials last longer. they make us feel healthier even after stopping to take them. they increase our resistance to disease and prevent it.

 they act more gently on our bodies as they modulate rather than suppress or stimulate. they act more gradually, instead of creating harsh spikes and drops.